kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 #### Resource discovery

+This future step will add support for discovery of available QoS-class resource types (and the classes withing each type) on each node.

 Resource discovery together with resource status/capacity information (above) enables scheduler support for QoS-class resources.
-This would also make it possible to delete/evict pods from nodes when requested QoS-class resource types (or classes within) are no longer availab.e
+This would also make it possible to delete/evict pods from nodes when requested QoS-class resource types (or classes within) are no longer available.

 The discovery needs to be able to carry the following information: